idrinth-thalui/core/dreams/IdrinthThalui_26.md

 Your eyes open to a vision of the warm seas.
-Letting your view wander, you recognize Idrinth working at a harbour, handling heavy lifting.
-Seemingly busy with the task, noone watches the people moving around the docks.
+Letting your view wander, you recognize Idrinth working at a harbor, handling heavy lifting.
+Seemingly busy with the task, no one watches the people moving around the docks.
 As a striking Khajiit catches your eye, you awake.